-There were some historic crude, but usable were some historic crude, but usable semiconductor rectifiers before high purity materials were available.
+There was some historic crude, but usable were some historic crude, but usable semiconductor rectifiers before high purity materials were available.
 Ferdinand Braun invented a lead sulfide, PbS, based point contact rectifier in 1874.
 Cuprous oxide rectifiers were used as power rectifiers in 1924.
 The forward voltage drop is 0.2 V. The linear characteristic curve perhaps is why Cu2O was used as a rectifier for the AC scale on D’Arsonval based multimeters.
 This diode is also photosensitive.

 Selenium oxide rectifiers were used before modern power diode rectifiers became available.
 These and the Cu2O rectifiers were polycrystalline devices.
 Photoelectric cells were once made from Selenium.

-Before the modern semiconductor era, an early diode application was as a radio frequency detector, which recovered audio from a radio signal.
+Before the modern semiconductor era, an early diode application was a radio frequency detector, which recovered audio from a radio signal.
 The “semiconductor” was a polycrystalline piece of the mineral galena, lead sulfide, PbS.
 A pointed metallic wire known as a cat whisker was brought in contact with a spot on a crystal within the polycrystalline mineral.
 (Figure below) The operator labored to find a “sensitive” spot on the galena by moving the cat whisker about.
 Presumably, there were P and N-type spots randomly distributed throughout the crystal due to the variability of uncontrolled impurities.
 Less often the mineral iron pyrites, fools gold, was used, as was the mineral carborundum, silicon carbide, SiC, another detector, part of a Presumably there were P and N-type spots randomly distributed throughout the crystal due to the variability of uncontrolled impurities.
 Less often the mineral iron pyrites, fools gold, was used, as was the mineral carborundum, silicon carbide, SiC, another detector, part of a foxhole radio, consisted of a sharpened pencil lead bound to a bent safety pin, touching a rusty blue-blade disposable razor blade.
 These all required searching for a sensitive spot, easily lost because of vibration.

-Replacing the mineral with an N-doped semiconductor (Figure below(a) ) makes the whole surface sensitive, so that searching for a sensitive spot was no longer required.
+Replacing the mineral with an N-doped semiconductor (Figure below(a) ) makes the whole surface-sensitive so that searching for a sensitive spot was no longer required.
 This device was perfected by G.W.Pickard in 1906.
 The pointed metal contact produced a localized P-type region within the semiconductor.
 The metal point was fixed in place, and the whole point contact diode encapsulated in a cylindrical body for mechanical and electrical stability.
 (Figure below(d) ) Note that the cathode bar on the schematic corresponds to the bar on the physical package.

 Most diodes today are silicon junction diodes.
 The cross-section in Figure above(b) looks a bit more complex than a simple PN junction; though, it is still a PN junction.
 Starting at the cathode connection, the N+ indicates this region is heavily doped, having nothing to do with polarity.
 This reduces the series resistance of the diode.
 The N- region is lightly doped as indicated by the (-).
 Light doping produces a diode with a higher reverse breakdown voltage, important for high voltage power rectifier diodes.
 Lower voltage diodes, even low voltage power rectifiers, would have lower forward losses with heavier doping.
 The heaviest level of doping produces zener diodes designed for a low reverse breakdown voltage.
 However, heavy doping increases the reverse leakage current.
 The P+ region at the anode contact is heavily doped P-type semiconductor, a good contact strategy.
-Glass encapsulated small signal junction diodes are capable of 10’s to 100’s of mA of current.
+Glass encapsulated small-signal junction diodes are capable of 10’s to 100’s of mA of current.
 Plastic or ceramic encapsulated power rectifier diodes handle to 1000’s of amperes of current.

-- Point contact diodes have superb high-frequency characteristics, usable well into the microwave frequencies.
+- • Point contact diodes have superb high-frequency characteristics, usable well into the microwave frequencies.

-- Junction diodes range in size from small signal diodes to power rectifiers capable of 1000’s of amperes.
+- • Junction diodes range in size from small signal diodes to power rectifiers capable of 1000’s of amperes.

-- The level of doping near the junction determines the reverse breakdown voltage.
+- • The level of doping near the junction determines the reverse breakdown voltage.
 Light doping produces a high voltage diode.
-Heavy doping produces a lower breakdown voltage, and increases reverse leakage current.
+Heavy doping produces a lower breakdown voltage and increases reverse leakage current.
 Zener diodes have a lower breakdown voltage because of heavy doping.